fhdsl/NIH_Data_Sharing/docs/04-writing_a_DMS_plan.md

 ### Types and amount data

-☑️  Describe what kind of data will be generated over the course of funding.
+:ballot_box_with_check: Describe what kind of data will be generated over the course of funding.

-☑️  Describe the expected amounts of data for each kind of data.
+:ballot_box_with_check: Describe the expected amounts of data for each kind of data.

-☑️  Describe the expected levels of aggregation (individual, aggregated, summarized) for each kind of data.
+:ballot_box_with_check: Describe the expected levels of aggregation (individual, aggregated, summarized) for each kind of data.

-☑️  Describe the expected degree of processing of data for each kind of data.
+:ballot_box_with_check: Describe the expected degree of processing of data for each kind of data.

 ### Data Sharing

-☑️  Describe what data from the project will shared or not shared and justify this decision.
+:ballot_box_with_check: Describe what data from the project will shared or not shared and justify this decision.

 <div class = "ethics">
 For additional information about potential ethical considerations of sharing your data, see the [ethics section](#ethics) of the appendix.